IrisFleischer/GeoTES-SURF/documentation/PROJECT_CHARTER.md

 ## Benefits, Costs, and Budget

 **Benefits:**
 Project:
+-
 People:
 - The student will get get valuable experience with a challenging and interesting project that tests and hones their skills in a practical setting.
+- Develops Iris's project management skills
 Organization:
 - Pilot of Orchid partnering with the SURF progam at CalTech